Fiserv/acceptance-solutions-apac/docs/APIs/PaymentAPI/SaleLocalPaymentMethod.md

-# Sale Local Payment Method
+# Sale with Local Payment Method

-This API is used to send sale card transaction request.
-Merchants needs to add session token received during login api call in the header of this API.
+This API is used to send a sale request for card transactions.
+Merchants needs to add the session token received during Login  API call in the header field of this API.

 ## Endpoint